-Hoskins 2007-Aboriginal Northern Sydney
+Hoskins 2007-Aboriginal Northern Sydney22

 In 2007 Ian Hoskins and the North Sydney Council undertook a study of the Aboriginal history of North Sydney.
-Hoskins indicates that, prior to and during the initial colonisation phase, the study area was likely to have been located within Kurringgai lands and was inhabited by the Borogegal clan and neighboured by the Cammeraygal to the west.
+Hoskins indicates that, prior to and during the initial colonisation phase, the study area was likely to have been located within Kurringgai lands and was inhabited by the Borogegal clan and neighboured by the Cammeraygal to the west.23 make wooden objects for hunting and warfare while the women used and made fishing line and hooks.
+Hoskins notes that early records of Aboriginal lifestyle included the use of fire as both a hunting tool and land management strategy.